Justice for NYC Construction Accidents

 Whether it's heavy machinery, building materials or large objects, construction workers often sustain serious injuries when they get trapped or crushed between objects at construction sites in the Bronx or elsewhere in New York.

 Forklifts operated incorrectly or by inexperienced forklift drivers sometimes cause severe injuries.
 Other times, improperly secured items such as dry wall, pipes or other, large building materials can come loose and crush someone working on a construction site.
 Construction workers involved in demolition work can also become trapped underneath materials that falls on them.
 When these accidents occur, the injuries can often be very serious.
 Broken bones, spinal cord damage, traumatic brain injuries (TBIs) and other serious internal injuries (including organ damage) are common.
 Sadly, so are fatalities due to being crushed between two large objects.

 Whatever the circumstances surrounding your injury, make sure you make our law firm your legal advocate.
 Our accident attorneys have decades of experience handling such accidents in the Bronx and beyond in greater New York City.

 Fire and hot or hazardous materials are a serious concern on construction sites in New York.
 That's why OSHA and other regulatory agencies created a wide range of rules and regulations related to fire safety.

 Unfortunately, fires and explosions can occur on construction sites, resulting in serious burn injuries.
 A construction site most likely has both permanent and temporary electrical wiring throughout the project.
 If precautions are not taken to protect workers, faulty wiring can cause fires resulting in burn injuries.
 Other times, construction workers sustain burn injuries in blowtorch accidents or due to direct contact with hazardous materials or extremely hot surfaces, such as hot water pipes, heating vents or dangerously hot equipment.
-Chemical burns and steam burns also sometimes occur on construction sites.
+Chemical burns and steam burns also sometimes occur.

 Hand-held power tools and other types of machines frequently found at construction sites in New York can cause serious accidents.
-These accidents frequently result in severe injuries, including amputation, broken bones, spinal cord injuries and head injuries.
-Some of the most common types of machinery accidents at construction accidents include:
+These frequently result in severe injuries, including amputation, broken bones, spinal cord injuries and head injuries.
+Some of the most common types of machinery accidents at construction sites include: